Spyro: A Hero's Tail: Graphics

-Dixon was lede artist and concept artist, Steve Bramford lede character artist.
+Matt Dixon was lead artist and concept artist, Steve Bramford was the lead character artist.
 Amanda Barlow, Clive K. Stevenson, Gary Baker, Henk Nieborg, Jon Parr, Matt Farrell and Phil Dobson were also artists on the project.
 The animation team consisted of Almudean Soria Sancho, Antonio Palermo, Brian Riordan, Des Forde, Mark Jackson, Mark Povey, Jon Maine, Kenny Beard, Owen Flanagan, Phil Hanks, and Santiago Colomo Martinez.
 In addition to Bamford, Drew Kerins, Michael Lindsay, Oscar Fuertes Garcia, Phill Plunkett, and Steven Gratton modeled the characters.

 The characters and environments were designed, modeled and textured quickly.
 Each new character began with Bamford, for one-to-two hours, drawing a basic sketch based on a vague summary written by the game designers.
 The rudimentary style of the characters was a result of Bramford's lack of experience as a concept artist.
 Modelling, which was done with LightWave 3D, took one-to-three days, and texturing, the same part of the process where the colours and details were conceived, took three-to-five.
 Finally, scripts were written by Ramford for character rigging and skinning, which took one-to-two hours for each character.
 Dixon explained a similar process for the environments.
 Simple sketches providing a general idea of the shape and style were done in under an hour, before 12–24 hours was spent conceiving the colours and feel.